perniklas/photogallery/README.md

   * Fix style on mobile landscape (nav buttons mushed together)
 * Misc
   * Add more extensive description check on images (multiple words, no description etc etc)
+  * Remember that "mobile first" is a design methodology for a reason
+   * Rewrite CSS to SASS with mobile first